ChrisKlug/web-dev-workshop/labs/lab9/lab9.md

 Now, any relative path used by the `HttpProductsClient` will be prefixed with the provided base address.

 That's all there is to it!
-In the next lab you will see how to use this SDK to retrieve products from the API, without having to use HTTP requests.
+In the next lab, you will see how to use this SDK to retrieve products from the API, without having to use HTTP requests.

 [<< Lab 8](../lab8/lab8.md) | [Lab 10 >>](../lab10/lab10.md)